Updated: June 15, 2021

 CDC UPDATES MASK GUIDANCE FOR FULLY VACCINATED PEOPLE

 On April 27th, 2021, the Centers for Disease Control and Prevention (CDC) updated its mask guidance for fully vaccinated individuals.
-Because the risk for transmission of COVID-19 is lower outside than inside, if you are fully vaccinated there are several outdoor activities you can resume without wearing a mask, such as walking/running/biking with other members of your household or attending small outdoor gatherings with other fully vaccinated individuals.
-For indoor events, the risk of COVID-19 transmission is higher and the continued use of face masks is considered to be safer.
+However, the State of California continues to require the use of masks in California through June 15th, 2021.
 For more information and guidance, please visit the CDC's website at https://bit.ly/3sQOE2M.

 COVID-19 VACCINE DISTRIBUTION